-With the polymer Infiltration Pyrolysis (PIP) process, the envisaged material gradient and EBC system shall allow the use of an existing C/SiC CMC quality at ultra-high temperatures well beyond 1600°C.
+The envisaged material gradient and EBC system shall allow the use of an existing C/SiC CMC quality at ultrahigh temperatures well beyond 1600°C.

 The main partners involved are: University of Birmingham for RF / MW CVI technology, AGI for PP technology and DLR for RMI technology.